 They're often feeling a tremendous sense of guilt and responsibility, even though they had nothing to do with this adult decision to end a marriage.

-When it comes to divorce and its effects on children, what do kids understand based on their age and developmental stage?
-How as parents can you spot and address problems?
+And finally, when it comes to divorce and its effects on children, what do kids understand based on different ages and developmental stages?
+How as divorcing parents can you spot and address problems?

 This post is all about divorce with children.